Locoduino/ScheduleTable/README.md

 blinkLED.setPeriod(1000); // change blinkLED period to 1000
 ```

-If a shorter period is used, action beyond the period are not processed
+If a shorter period is used, actions with date greater  than the period are not processed
 anymore

 ## Removing actions